As the state’s only public medical school, statewide growth of medical education is a priority at The Medical College of Georgia.

 Later in 2010, officials from Rome, GA, and Augusta University announced establishment of the Northwest Campus, which became operational in 2013.

-At the current class size of 230 students, MCG has the nation's ninth largest medical school class and Georgia's largest.
+At the current class size of 230 students, MCG has Georgia's largest medical school class.